MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 # Motivation

 In peer to peer networks, the role of server and client is arbitrary.
-A endpoint may serve as a client in one connection and a server in another.
+An endpoint may serve as a client in one connection and a server in another.
 Limiting connection migration to clients limits the flexibility of endpoints in this network.
 A peer in this network would like to migrate all of its connections, not just the ones it happens to be a client in.

 While it is not the primary goal, this extension may also assist in NAT traversal by migrating to a dynamically chosen server address.
-A server could have a client connect over a relay, and later migrate to a direct connection applying NAT traversal techniques.
+A server could have a client connect over a relay, and later migrate to a direct connection after applying NAT traversal techniques.
 The specific NAT traversal techniques are out of scope of this document.

 # Negotiating Extension Use

 new_preferred_address (0xff0969d85c):

-Clients advertise their support of this extension by sending the new_preferred_address (0xff0969d85c) transport parameter {{Section 7.4 of QUIC-TRANSPORT}}.
+Clients advertise their support of this extension by sending the new_preferred_address (0xff0969d85c) transport parameter ({{Section 7.4 of QUIC-TRANSPORT}}) with an empty value.
 Sending this transport parameter signals to the server that the client understands the NEW_PREFERRED_ADDRESS frame.

 Servers MUST NOT send this transport parameter.
 A client that supports this extension and receives this transport parameter MUST abort the connection with a